Indonesia warns of tough response after Papuan rebels threaten Freeport

-JAKARTA (Reuters) - Indonesia’s military said on Friday it was prepared to take tough measures against rebels who have threatened to “destroy” mining operations of Freeport-McMoRan Inc in the eastern province of Papua in their struggle for independence.
+JAKARTA (Reuters) - Indonesia’s military said on Friday it was prepared to take tough measures against rebels who have threatened to “destroy” the mining operations of Freeport-McMoRan Inc in the eastern province of Papua in their independence struggle.

 Police say an armed separatist group linked to the Free Papua Movement (OPM) is preventing about 1,000 people in five villages from leaving an area near the giant Grasberg copper mine, operated by a unit of the Arizona-based company.

-A state of emergency has been declared and at least 300 additional security forces have been deployed to the area of the province after a string of shootings since Aug.
-17 that killed one police officer and wounded six.
+A state of emergency has been declared and at least 300 additional security forces have been deployed to the area after a string of shootings since Aug.
+17 killed one police officer and wounded six.

 The group, the West Papua National Liberation Army (TPN-OPM), on Friday denied occupying villages near the mine.